 It’s 40-times more effective than social media, and shoppers who receive email offers spend a staggering 138% more than those who don't.
 And most marketers believe it's the most effective revenue generation channel.

 Of course, the current trends are inspiring.
 Luckily, you can tap into this magic to drive game-changing numbers by adding psychological triggers to the email and leveraging what consumers often hate the most—missing out on good deals.

 We love how Brooklinen does this during its 5th anniversary.

 The email offered shoppers a time-bound 20% discount on all purchases, using emotional triggers in a compelling email copy to create memories and excitement.

 Brooklinen’s email message is concise but powerful, creating a sense of urgency in a few words.
 In addition, the brand used a single CTA to focus shoppers on the offer.

 Its countdown timer reinforces the audience's FOMO, boosting their anticipation with each passing second.

 Below the timer, it uses an emotionally charged copy and benefit-based CTA button to set out what they stand to lose.

-- Use an intuitive and less colorful design to make the email less overwhelming.
+- Use an intuitive and less pastel design to make your limited time offer email less overwhelming

 4. Meet daily AOV targets with countdown timers